luisdias/CakePHP-Report-Manager-Plugin/README.md

 ## The report manager plugin can help users to create reports based on the application's models.

 **Changelog for version 0.4.5**
+* bugfix: delete saved report does not refresh the list properly
 * bugfix: array index errors on loading reports

 **Changelog for version 0.4.4**